magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 </div>
 ```

-in something like the following fragment
+into something like the following fragment

 ```html
 <div>